conan-io/docs/examples/zmq_protobuf.rst

 Getting started with ZMQ and Google Protocol Buffers (Protobuf)
 ===============================================================

-ZeroMQ (ZMQ), known as "Sockets on steroids" is a great C library for building distributed applications, efficient, implementing multiple communication paradigms, with very wide adoption in production systems at scale.
+ZeroMQ (ZMQ), also known as "Sockets on steroids" is a great C library for building distributed applications.
+It is efficient, implements multiple communication paradigms, with very wide adoption in production systems at scale.

 Google Protocol Buffers (Protobuf) is a serialization framework, well known for being the one that Google uses in their whole infraestructure.

-Here we will build a small client-server application with ZMQ (actually using also the ZMQCPP C++ binding) and Protobuf:
+Here we will build a small client-server application with ZMQ (actually also using the ZMQCPP C++ binding) and Protobuf:

 The source code
 ---------------

-You can just clone the following example repository
+You can just clone the following example repository:

 .. code-block:: bash